woei66/dlauncher/README.md

 # Contribution License Agreement (CLA)

-You must sign a [Contribution License Agreement (CLA)](https://tripbnb.com/cla.php){:target="\_blank"} before your PR will be merged.
+You must sign a <a href="https://tripbnb.com/cla.php" target=_blank>Contribution License Agreement (CLA)</a> before your PR will be merged.
 This a one-time requirement for dLauncher projects on GitHub.